 - My round up research: Where to find metal countertop edging — steel, aluminum and faux.

-- For the 1940s and prior, go with true linoleum.
+- For the 1940s and prior, true linoleum seems like it was the go-to.

-- For the 1950s on, vinyl composite tiles were common.
+- For the 1950s on, vinyl composite tiles seem to have been most common.

 - For the 1960s on, you could also do vinyl sheet.